ski-freak/quartz/content/notes/Ideas/PASL Signs.md

 tags:
   - ideas
 ---
+Signs for the Pan American Solo League, made by Nixotica to fit with the Project Delta signpack.

 Right click and copy url "copy image address", then paste it into your in game signs/banners.
 Files are hosted on dashmap.

 2x1 sign: